 - For elite configurations: Razer Raiju Mobile

-- Modern tech mixed with retro design: 8Bitdo SN30 Pro
+- Modern meets retro: 8Bitdo SN30 Pro

 - Get a better grip: GameSir F2 Grip